-It may be noticed from figure 14 that the F_0 variations related to Ps is around 20Hz, which is higher than one would expect normally (Titze 1989a).
+It may be noticed from Figure 12 that the $F_0$ variations related to Ps is around 20Hz, which is higher than one would expect normally (Titze 1989a).
 This can probably be explained by considering the state of the vocal folds.
 It is well known that, male voices and female voices differ both physiologically and acoustically (Titze 1989b).
 Females generally have shorter and less massive vocal folds than males, which make them more sensitive to aerodynamic changes in speech.
-Since most of the well-established facts regarding F_0 variations with Ps come from studies on male speakers, it is not surprising that the aerodynamic effects with female subjects are higher than what have been reported.
+Since most of the well-established facts regarding $F_0$ variations with Ps come from studies on male speakers, it is not surprising that the aerodynamic effects with female subjects are higher than what have been reported.

-When aligned with the syllable offset, the F_0 curves of /ta/ and /t^ha/ with the same tone appear to converge long before reaching the syllable offset, after which they follow the same course all the way through.
-The robust F_0 pattern in each tone condition gives further support to our assumption that there is an underlying pitch target for each tone (Xu 1998, Xu, Xu & Luo 1999, Xu & Wang 2001).
+When aligned with the syllable offset, the $F_0$ curves of /ta/ and /tha/ with the same tone appear to converge long before reaching the syllable offset, after which they follow the same course all the way through.
+The robust $F_0$ pattern in each tone condition gives further support to our assumption that there is an underlying pitch target for each tone (Xu, Xu & Luo 1999, Xu, 1998, Xu & Wang 2001).
 Presumably, the targets are static [high] and [low] for the High Tone and Low Tone, respectively, and dynamic [rise] and [fall] for the Rising Tone and Falling Tone, respectively.
-The aspiration effect on F_0 does not change the underlying pitch targets, it only superimposes local F_0 variations at the vowel onset.
+The aspiration effect on $F_0$ does not change the underlying pitch targets.
+It only superimposes local $F_0$ variations at the vowel onset.
 The evidence that there are laryngeal adjustments towards tone implementation during the interval of voiceless consonants is consistent with what Xu (1998) found about the tone-syllable alignment.
 It lends further support to our assumption in the pitch target approximation model that a pitch target is implemented in synchrony with the entire syllable rather than with just the voiced portion of the syllable.

 Consequently, contextual tonal variations are maintained with the presence of voiceless stops.
 The carryover effect is greatest at the voice onset and then decreases over time towards the syllable offset.
-As the pause of voicing gives time for some laryngeal adjustments, the carryover effect at the voice onset for both /ta/ and /t^ha/ may not seem as great as those reported in Xu (1997), which uses a nasal as the initial consonant.
+As the pause of voicing gives time for some laryngeal adjustments, the carryover effect at the voice onset for both /ta/ and /tha/ may not seem as great as those reported in Xu (1997), which uses a nasal as the initial consonant.
 As our present data have demonstrated, the effect is only partially hidden rather than totally missing.
-The anticipatory effect is consistent with the previous finding (Xu 1997): it seems to slightly influence the onset F_0 as well as the whole F_0 contour.
-In general, therefore, the aspiration effect is superimposed onto the F_0 contour resulting from the contextual tonal variations.
+The anticipatory effect is consistent with the previous finding (Xu 1997), and it seems to influence slightly the onset F0 as well as the whole $F_0$ contours.
+In general, therefore, the aspiration effect is superimposed onto the $F_0$ contours resulting from the contextual tonal variations.

-5 Conclusions
+5. Conclusions

-Consonant aspiration in Mandarin has a significant effect on the following onset F_0 , with aspirated stops associated with lower values and their unaspirated cognates with higher values.
+Consonant aspiration in Mandarin has a significant effect on the following onset $F_0$ , with aspirated stops associated with lower values and their unaspirated cognates with higher values.
 This effect is attributable to aerodynamic factors, as well as myoelastic factors.
 Being local, the aspiration effect does not change any of the underlying pitch targets of lexical tones.
-Rather, it is superimposed onto the F_0 contours resulting from known contextual tonal variations without effectively altering the general course of the F_0 movements.
+Rather, it is superimposed onto the $F_0$ contours resulting from known contextual tonal variations without effectively altering the general course of the $F_0$ movements.

-Acknowledgements
+6. Acknowledgements